-The A7 offers an optional Top and Corner View Cameras to allow the driver to see objects all around the vehicle on a screen.
+The A7 Premium Plus/Prestige has a standard Top and Corner View Cameras to allow the driver to see objects all around the vehicle on a screen.
 The Charger only offers a rear monitor and rear parking sensors that beep or flash a light.
 That doesn’t help with obstacles to the front or sides.

 The A7 comes with a full 4-year/50,000-mile basic warranty, which covers the entire car and includes 24-hour roadside assistance.
 The Charger’s 3-year/36,000-mile basic warranty expires 1 year and 14,000 miles sooner.

 The A7’s corrosion warranty is 7 years and unlimited miles longer than the Charger’s (12/unlimited vs. 5/60,000).

 For smoother operation, better efficiency and fewer moving parts, the A7 has an overhead cam design, rather than the old pushrod design of some of the engines in the Charger.